svealinnea/Portfolio-Svea/README.md

 ### By: Svea Wade

 ## Description
 This is a portfolio showcasing what I have learned while attending Epicodus.
-Currently it is
+It will be updated throughout my time in school.

 ## Setup
--You can view the website online here:
--You can open it locally within your computer by cloning the repository here:
+You can view the website online here.
+You can also open it locally within your computer by cloning the repository [here](https://github.com/svealinnea/Portfolio-Svea)

 ## Known Bugs
-Currently there are no known bugs
+Currently there are no known bugs.

 ## Contact Information